Today's Articles

 The Last Poets signed to Douglas Records after Jimi Hendrix producer Alan Douglas heard them perform on a basketball court in Harlem, a prelude to what later became block parties associated with DJ Kool Herc, where rap was mixed with DJing to coalesce the hip-hop sound originally forged by the Last Poets.
 Douglas released their self-titled first album to critical acclaim in 1970, with the hit record "Niggers Are Scared of Revolution" written by Umar Bin Hassan, establishing the Last Poets as the artistic vanguard of the 20th century American Civil Rights movement.

 There was a thirst for racial direction in the wake of the deaths and incarceration of many black activist leaders in America, such as Malcolm X, Martin Luther King, and the Black Panthers.
 Many turned from political leaders to the Black Arts Movement for their guidance in the early 70s.
 Another such luminary was a young Gil Scott-Heron, who met Nuriddin and the Last Poets when they performed at Lincoln University, where he was studying.
 Heron wrote his seminal piece The Revolution Will Not Be Televised in response to the Last Poets 'When the Revolution Comes' from their first album.
-It was Nuriddin's experience as a stenographer in a Wall Street bank that spawned his poem "E-Pluribus Unum", from 1973's Chastisement.
+Nuriddin's experience as a stenographer in a Wall Street bank spawned his poem "E-Pluribus Unum" from 1973's Chastisement.

 New Poem Each Day